 That the missing planet between the orbits of Mars and Jupiter had once existed but somehow had been destroyed, and now only fragments of it remained scattered across its former orbit, began making sense.
 The predictions about the nature of the fragments (then known as minor planets and later to become known as asteroids) added credence to the hypothesis that the fifth planet from the sun – Planet V – had exploded.
 Only when this theory began to tread on the toes of established theories held by certain prestigious scientists did the idea fall into disrespect.

 In 1796, the French scholar Marquis de Laplace (real name Pierre-Simon Laplace) published his book Exposition du systeme du monde which was a treatise on the current state of cosmological thought.
 And in the book, which is regarded as the most important book on mechanics after Sir Isaac Newton’s Principia Mathematica, Laplace introduced his new theory about the formation of the solar system.
-His nebular hypothesis stated that the solar system formed from a large and diffuse, slowly rotating cloud of interstellar gas underwent gravity initiated contraction to form the solar system.
+His nebular hypothesis stated that a large and diffuse, slowly rotating cloud of interstellar gas underwent gravity initiated contraction to form the solar system.
 With his nebula hypothesis he had independently come to a similar conclusion to earlier astronomers, suggesting that solar systems form from gaseous nebulae.

 Problems for the Exploded Planet Hypothesis began when another French astronomer, Louis Lagrange, developed Heinrich Olbers’ Exploded Planet Hypothesis further to explain the origin of comets.